Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 For concurrency purposes, a slot can be in one of four states:

 * EMPTY: no thread is currently accessing the slot, and no information is stored in the slot.
+Any thread is able to change the slot's state to FILLING and begin loading data.
 * FILLING: one thread is currently loading or creating material to fill the slot, this thread is responsible for the next state transition.
+Other threads cannot read the contents of a slot which is in FILLING.
 * FULL: the slot contains a key, and any thread is able to use the key after registering as a reader.
 * PENDING_DELETION: the key within the slot has been destroyed or marked for destruction, but at least one thread is still registered as a reader.
 No thread can register to read this slot.
 The slot must not be wiped until the last reader de-registers, wiping the slot by calling `psa_wipe_key_slot`.